debbiect246/dead-beat/readme.md

 # 🎸 **Dead-beat** 👽
 ## *Help!
-Our dead-beat sprite is on a rhythm fueled collision course with the earth.
+Our dead-beat sprite is on a rhythm fuelled collision course with the earth.
 Move dead-beat to the groove of the music, and catch as many parachute material patches as he falls through the rhythm of the sky*

 ## Wireframes for the game